 Here’s what a snowflake looks like on a computer screen:

 How does a computer generate that intricate shape?
 Here’s the process:

 Layer after layer.
 Ingermanson says you start small and build until it looks like a story.
 His method has 10 steps that are fairly nuanced.
 If you’re interested in how this works, check out his website, AdvancedFictionWriting.com.

 Karen Wiesner has published over 90 books and won numerous awards.
 Her book, From First Draft to Finished Novel: A Writer’s Guide to Cohesive Story Building, was published by Writer’s Digest Books.
 It’s a fantastic read that starts with an outline, and each subsequent step builds upon the previous one until you have your first full draft of a book.

 The basic premise of this method is an outline that you continually adjust and edit to reflect what you’re learning through the process of writing each stage of your novel.
-Each step in the 30-day method adds another layer to the outline until at the end of 30 days, you have a complete rough draft of your novel that just needs fleshed out.
+Each step in the 30-day method adds another layer to the outline until at the end of 30 days, you have a complete rough draft of your novel that just needs to be fleshed out.

-Wiesner says “Without robbing you of the joy of your craft, this guide will teach you how to become a systematic, self-disciplined, productive author—no matter your genre or level of experience.”
+Wiesner says, “Without robbing you of the joy of your craft, this guide will teach you how to become a systematic, self-disciplined, productive author—no matter your genre or level of experience.”
 It’s definitely worth the read.

 3) The 5-Step Method

-Step 4 is the meat: writing with abandon.
+Step four is the meat: writing with abandon.
 Here’s where the creative muscle is flexed.
 You have your outline to use as a road map; now you can fill out that skeleton with all of your great ideas.